by Melissa Smith, Ed.D.Professor of ASL-English Translation and Interpreting Studies

 Fact 6: Underprepared and underqualified interpreters are probably interpreting for your kids.

 Even though interpreter education is egregiously inadequate, most graduates of interpreting programs find their first jobs interpreting in K-12, early education, and/or community college classrooms.
 These under-prepared graduates are interpreting for your Deaf and hard of hearing kids.
 If your Deaf or hard of hearing children are not reading and/or writing at grade level, then not only do they need an interpreter, they need an interpreter who exceeds your state’s minimum qualifications.

 Minimum qualifications are simply an entry point, but it leads to lifetime employment with benefits.
 Once an interpreter is hired by a school district, few states require their interpreters to participate in ongoing professional development.
 Even more rare are subsequent assessments to measure professional growth in expertise.
 Perhaps an interpreter with a low score is hired.
 That person will continue to work in the school district until retirement.
 They may never have to demonstrate their proficiency again.

-In closing, the most important implication of the first six facts is Fact 7: Minimum qualification standards do not consider the learning and language needs of Deaf and hard of hearing children.
-Assessments are designed to assess a student who is performing at grade level.
+In closing, the most important implication of the first six facts is Fact 7: Interpreting assessments are designed to determine if a candidate meets minimum qualification standards to interpret for a student who is performing at grade level.
 If your children are not reading or writing at or near grade level, they will need services beyond what can be provided by an interpreter who has merely met minimum qualification standards.
 If not, you are likely to experience the agony and helplessness of watching them fall farther and farther behind every year.